-For blanching the cucumbers by just boiling them for some time and then immediately immersing them in ice water for 5 minutes
+For blanching the cucumbers, just boil them for some time and then immediately immerse them in ice water for 5 minutes

 Defrost any remaining pieces in a sealed bag or jar.
 After cutting the cucumber, you can store it for about 4 days.
 Otherwise, it will completely dry out and become unusable.

 Make sure to remove any leftovers from the tank, or they will contaminate the water.

 How Often & How Much To Feed Cucumber To Mollies?

 Mollies are medium size food eaters who will only eat a small amount of food.
 You can feed them cucumbers with a small amount once a day or 5 to 6 times a week.

 To keep a balance with other food, give them about 20-25% vegetables, from which 5 to 10% cucumber.